WebOrigami/docs/content/pattern/interface.md

 m.keys(); // "a", "b"
 ```

-If you haven’t worked with the `Map` class before, you can think of it as an array holding little arrays, each of which pairs a key with a value.
-The above `Map` is effectively the same as the array:
+If you haven’t worked with the `Map` class before, it's a little like an array holding little arrays, each of which pairs a key with a value.
+The above `Map` is effectively the same as:

 ```js
 [